Naar de hoofdinhoud

 Geschreven door Leroy Buiter

-Meer dan een week geleden bijgewerkt
+Meer dan een jaar geleden bijgewerkt

 When sending art, it's always essential to pay extra attention to the packaging of the parcel.
 Naturally, you want these often fragile items to arrive undamaged at their destination.
 We'd like to provide you with some tips on packaging, so please read the general packaging guidelines below for sending art.